-As part of our mission to preserve and promote women's history, the Pembroke Center maintains the Christine Dunlap Farnham Archives and the Feminist Theory Archives in partnership with the Brown University Library.
+As part of our mission to preserve and promote women's history, the Pembroke Center maintains the Christine Dunlap Farnham Archive and the Feminist Theory Archive in partnership with the Brown University Library.

-The Feminist Theory Archives, inaugurated in 2003, preserves the legacies of prominent feminist thinkers.
+The Feminist Theory Archive, inaugurated in 2003, preserves the legacies of prominent feminist thinkers.
 This collection continues the Pembroke Center's commitment to documenting the contributions of feminist scholars to cutting-edge research and making their papers available to students and researchers.
-View digitized finding aids and exhibits from the Feminist Theory Archives:
+View digitized finding aids and exhibits from the Feminist Theory Archive:

 Phone: (401) 863-6268